for State & National Volunteers

 Inclement weather notice: We hope you have a bright, sunny week, but you know what they say, “You can’t predict the weather!”
 It may be an all day downpour, or it could be a brief shower that you can wait out.
 If the decision is made to stop work, please know that it is for your safety!
 Thanks for understanding that carpentry work depends on weather conditions.

-A non-refundable deposit of $50 per person is due two weeks from the time you submit your application.
+A non-refundable deposit of $50 per person is due by April 18, 2023, if you’ve signed up to volunteer this spring or summer.
 The deposit reserves and holds your spot on our calendar.
 (The only exception is if HDA must cancel your trip due to unforeseen circumstances on our end.
 If that happens, your deposit will be refunded.)

 The remaining volunteer fee balance is $175 per person and is due upon arrival.
 (Total fee for each volunteer is $225.)